A Real Mixed Bag

 BEST SONG I HELPED SIGNIFICANTLY AS AN ARRANGER/BASSIST: I Don’t Know If It’s Helping by Ela.
 I am/was a member of Ela and sometimes that just means playing the root note while Bill sings amazing music and Peter plays the hell out of his drums.
 But I had a big part in making this song work and boy howdy does it work.

-My Best Writing - I wrote this one thing when I was at a nadir of parenting and on a family trip to Denver.
+My Best Writing - I wrote this one thing when I was at a nadir of parenting and on a family trip to Denver in 2024.
 I wrote a piece called Dispatch Denver that I am still very proud of.
 Sharing a vulnerable moment from parenting is really difficult and I think I caught something that I might not even be in touch with now that my kid’s are older but holy shit it felt real then.

 My Best Promo Move - I’ve tried a lot of different stuff to promote my work in the Twin Cities and beyond but when I locked it down with Pizza Luce to have a Heiruspecs sampler delivered with every Pizza Luce pizza delivery that went out from Saint Paul or Uptown was the highlight.
 That was back in 2008 and the end result of all that work was Heiruspecs selling out the First Ave Mainroom in December of that year.
 Sonia from First Ave wrote me an email after that said “maybe you should be teaching the classes about how to promote your band” and it made me really proud.
 That was a wild era and it was a great show.
 But that promo move was elite.